padrinobook/padrinobook/01-introduction.md

 ![Figure 1-3.
 Hello world in your browser](images/01/hello_world.jpg)

-You can say, you have built your first Padrino application in less than five minutes.
-Time to put a hand on your shoulder and have a party dance.
+You can now say you have built your first Padrino application in less than five minutes.

 ### Installing Git and configure it